Mustafë Abdullahu

-Mustafë Abdullahu (born 27 February 2004) is a Kosovan professional footballer who plays as a goalkeeper for Albanian club Tirana.
+Mustafë Abdullahu (born 27 February 2004) is a Kosovan professional footballer who plays as a goalkeeper for Albanian club Besa Kavajë (on loan from Tirana).

 Club career

 Early career

 Abdullahu began his career in the youth team of the Kosovo Superleague club Llapi.
 On 23 April 2022, he was named as a first-team substitute for the first time in a league match against Feronikeli.
 His debut with Llapi came on 15 May in a 3–2 away defeat against Dukagjini after being named in the starting line-up.
 In August 2022, Abdullahu joined Kosovo First League side Feronikeli.

 Besa Kavajë

 In January 2023, Abdullahu joined Kategoria e Parë side Besa Kavajë.
 His debut with Besa Kavajë came on 1 April against Lushnja after being named in the starting line-up.

 Tirana

 On 1 September 2023, Abdullahu joined Kategoria Superiore side Tirana after agreeing to a five-year deal, to replace the injured Gentian Selmani as the first choice.
 Tirana reportedly paid a €50,000 transfer fee.
 His debut with Tirana came on 7 October against Vllaznia Shkodër after being named in the starting line-up.